Bolin-Wu/HarmoToolkitNEAR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+During harmonization, there are many repetitive works.

-The goal of `HarmoToolkitNEAR` is to reduce the repetitive work during harmonization, especially for data cleaning and inspecting.
+The goal of creating this package is to practice the “don’t repeat yourself” (DRY) principle and make the harmonization more handy.

 ## Installation